 13. What kind of information will I be expected to provide?

-It is important that when a report is made, relevant details should be available, including:
+When a report is made, the following details should be given:

 In which division/department did the incident take place?